About LoadTakedown

 Development is active and focused on expanding capability and maintaining ease of use.
 Planned improvements include:

-Additional floor sspan and support conditions
+Additional floor span and support conditions

 Expanded structural elements and load types